About the Powerhouse Cohort

 What is the Preview Night and is it required to attend?

 The preview night is encouraged but not required.
-The Preview Night will have a similar format at the Quartlery Power Plays, enabling you to get a feel for the program, meet others, and learn more about the cohort to make sure this is a good fit for you too.
+The Preview Night will have a similar format as the Power Plays, enabling you to get a feel for the program, meet others, and learn more about the cohort to make sure this is a good fit for you too.

 What does the orientation cover?

 The two orientation sessions are required for all participants and facilitated by Davyd Hall, Executive Director of the National Center for Racial Equity and Inclusion at Martin University.
-This workshop will set a baseline for participants to embark on their DEI journey.
-We'll work through common DEI language among attendees, gain familiarity with unexpecting identities, learn about system barriers and oppression and create what DEI allyship looks like.
+This workshop will set a baseline for participants to embark on their DEIAB journey.
+We'll work through common DEIAB language among attendees, gain familiarity with unexpecting identities, learn about systemec barriers and oppression and create what DEI allyship looks like.
 All of which we will build on and practice throughout the year.

-What if I can't make a Quarterly Power Play?
+What if I can't make a Power Play?

 The Quarterly Power Play is where you get to connect with everyone else in the cohort, receive a motivational and compelling Ted-type talk, and have opportunities for some more formal networking.
-While not required, it will be well worth your time to attend these live events!
+It will be well worth your time to attend these live events!

 Is there a cost?

-There is a registration fee, but there are also opportunities to request scholarships or get discounts provided for volunteering to help with the quarterly Power Plays and other logistics of the cohort.
-There are also options to may monthly or annually.
-The fee for 2023 has not yet been set.
+There is a registration fee, but there are also opportunities to request scholarships or get discounts provided for volunteering to help with the Power Plays and other logistics of the cohort.
+There are also options to pay monthly or annually.
+The fee for 2023 is $150 per person or to pay $35/month August-December 2023.
+Nonprofits are required to send their Executive Director and at least one board member who has at least a year of service left.

 What is the application process for 2023?

-We will be launching our 2023 cohort information and open up applications in January 2023.
 Applicants need to be invited or referred to the cohort.
 If you are interested in applying and do not have a referral, you can schedule an interview with the Executive Director of Nexus to be considered.
-The deadline for applications will be February 17, 2023.
-All accepted applicants will be notified on or before the Monday, March 8, 2023.
+The deadline for applications will be May 15, 2023.
+All accepted applicants will be notified on or before the June 1, 2023 and will be encouraged to attend the June 21st Preview Night.

 We would love to chat!
 Whether you have questions about the program, or want to offer resources/support or scholarships, email Robin K. Lee at email@example.com.